lod-io/Carina/README.md

-# AI Architect: Your Software Design Assistant 🚀
+# Carina: Your Software Design Assistant 🚀

-## What is AI Architect?
+## What is Carina?

-AI Architect is a tool that helps you design software architecture.
+Carina is an AI-powered tool that helps you design software architecture.
+By walking you through a series of thoughtful, strategic questions, it helps you clarify your vision, identify potential challenges, and create more robust architectural designs.
 Asking the right questions is often more important than having immediate answers.
-By walking you through a series of thoughtful, strategic questions, it helps you clarify your vision, identify potential challenges, and create more robust architectural designs.
+The tool's name comes from the Keel constellation (Carina in Latin), which represents the strong central beam that runs along a ship's bottom to support its entire structure - much like how this tool serves as the backbone of your software design process.

 ## Before You Begin: What You'll Need 🛠️